armory/docs/content/en/docs/armory-admin/policy-engine-enable/_index.md

 ## Before You Start

 The Policy Engine requires an OPA server.
-You can either [deploy an OPA server](https://www.openpolicyagent.org/docs/latest/#running-opa) or use the example on this page to deploy a server in the same Kubernetes cluster as Spinnaker.
+You can either use the example on this page to deploy a server in the same Kubernetes cluster as Armory Enterprise or see the OPA documentation for information about how to [deploy an OPA server](https://www.openpolicyagent.org/docs/latest/#running-opa).

 ### Deploy an OPA server

 The Policy Engine supports the following OPA server deployments:

 * An OPA server deployed in the same Kubernetes cluster as an Armory Spinnaker deployment.
 The [Using ConfigMaps for OPA policies](#using-configmaps-for-opa-policies) section contains a ConfigMap you can use.
 * An OPA cluster that is **not** in the same Kubernetes cluster as an Armory Spinnaker deployment .
-See the [OPA documentation](https://www.openpolicyagent.org/docs/latest/) for more information about installing an OPA cluster.
+See the [OPA documentation](https://www.openpolicyagent.org/docs/latest/) for more information about installing an OPA server in a separate cluster.

 #### Using ConfigMaps for OPA Policies

 If you want to use ConfigMaps for OPA policies, you can use the below manifest as a starting point.
 This example manifest deploys an OPA server and applies the configuration for things like rolebinding and a static DNS.
 When using the below example, keep the following guidelines in mind:
 * The manifest does not configure any authorization requirements for the OPA server it deploys.
 This means that anyone can add a policy.
 * The manifest deploys the OPA server to a namespace called `opa`.
 * The OPA server uses the following config: `"--require-policy-label=true"`.
 This configures the OPA server to look for a specific label so that it does not check all configmaps for new policies.
-For information about how to apply the relevant label to your policy configmaps, see [Creating a policy]({{< ref "policy-engine-use#step-2-add-policies-to-opa" >}}).
+For information about how to apply the relevant label to your policy configmaps, see [Creating a policy]({{< ref "policy-engine-use#step-2-add-the-policy-to-your-opa-server" >}}).

 <details><summary>Show the manifest</summary>
 <code><pre>